Diversity

 With a message that will resonate with adults as well as children, So Close reminds us that the possibility of meeting a new friend is often not far away.
 Beautifully illustrated, So Close offers a gentle message that a smile and a friendly, “Hello” can make a world of difference.

 I use this title at the beginning of my Celebrating Diversity workshops.
-I think we have all had the experience of missing an opportunity for a friendship or discovering a friendship under surprising circumstances.
+I think we have all had the experience of missing an opportunity for friendship or discovering a friendship under surprising circumstances.
 So Close is well-suited to classroom use.
 It could be used to encourage discussion of friendship, loneliness, social situations, hurrying and over-scheduling.
 Well suited to children 4 years and up.

 So Close at Amazon.com